Anthony Burns: Trial

 By the first day of the trial, the prosecutors had succeeded in keeping the trial hidden from the public.
 However, Richard Henry Dana Jr. was passing by the courthouse an hour before the initial examination and heard about the proceedings of the day.
 Immediately, Dana entered the courthouse to talk to Burns and offer him his professional help.
 Initially Burns declined, citing it would be of no use, but reluctantly agreed due to Dana’s insistence.

 In the initial hearing, the plaintiff (Charles Suttle) put William Brent on the stand to verify Burns's identity along with Suttle’s testimony.
 Brent was asked to recall his conversation with Burns and Suttle the previous night right after Burns's arrest, but Dana intervened on behalf of Burns and got the evidence thrown out for the time being.
 At the end of the hearing, commissioner Loring agreed to push further proceedings back to May 27, but they were again delayed until the 29th due to Burns's late appointment of counsel.
 In an interview, Theodore Parker, witness to the trial, cited that Burns's hesitancy to accept counsel came from fear over how well Brent and Suttle knew him.

 During the duration of the trial, Burns was kept in a jury-room under constant surveillance of armed guards.
 In this time, the guards tried to provoke and trick Anthony into slipping up and admitting to his status as a slave, but Burns evaded their tactics.
 The closest Burns came to self-admission was at the provocation of Suttle, who was outraged the public saw him as a harsh and abusive master to Anthony.
-Suttle asked Anthony to write a letter proving the contrary, but Leonard Grimes, a Boston clergy]and abolitionist, had Burns destroy the letter after seeing it as evidence to be used against him in the trial.
+Suttle asked Anthony to write a letter proving the contrary, but Leonard Grimes, a Boston clergyman and abolitionist, had Burns destroy the letter after seeing it as evidence to be used against him in the trial.